mayyas-nakhli/noon-forecast/README.md

 ## Features

 - Fetches weather data from the Weather API.
-- Displays current weather information such as temperature, weather condition, humidity, wind speed, etc.
+- Displays current weather information for user location such as temperature, weather condition, humidity, wind speed, etc.
 - Supports viewing weather data for different locations.
 - Provides a user-friendly interface to navigate and interact with the app.
 - Light and Dark themes.